Quantum simulation of molecules in solution: Results

-Fig. \ref{adaptive_comparison} shows the values of the free energy in solution $\mathcal{G}[\bar{\theta}]$ as a function of the iterations for the molecules depicted in Fig. \ref{molecules}.
-All the results of this section are reported following the same color code: solid blue line corresponds to the free energy evaluated with the PCM-VQE algorithm, orange dashed line refers to the free energy evaluated classically at the PCM-CCSD level of theory, while the green dashed line gives the free energy value computed classically with the PCM-HF method.
-The left panel (Fig. \ref{adaptive_comparison}a) refers to the trihydrogen cation; mapping the H$_3^+$ wavefunction in the STO-3G basis requires six qubits to encode the wave function of the corresponding six spin-orbitals.
-As a first comment, we can notice how the quantum simulation algorithm is able to recover all the correlation energy and solvent effects contribution w.r.t. the value given by the CCSD reference which is exact for a two electron system like H$_3^+$.
-Moreover, we can see that the optimization convergence is reached within only 10 iterations.
-This is due to the optimization settings that comprise an educated guess encoding the $|\mathrm{HF}\rangle$ state and choosing a set of initial parameters that does not modify the Hartree-Fock state.
-This is easily done by setting all the rotation angles of the Givens unitaries to zero.
-Furthermore, we have adopted a variational ansatz that includes only the excitation unitaries involved in the FCI state \textit{in vacuo} thus reducing the dimensionality of the optimization landscape.
+As a first comment, we can notice how the quantum simulation algorithm is able to recover all the correlation energy and solvent effects contribution w.r.t. the value given by the CCSD reference which is exact in this case.
+Moreover, we can see that the optimization convergence is reached within only ten iterations.
+This is due to the optimization settings that comprise an educated guess encoding the $|\mathrm{HF}\rangle$ state.
+Furthermore, we have adopted a variational ansatz that prepares the FCI ground-state for this molecule.
 Such a strategy allows to further reduce the cost of including solvation effects: in the PCM-VQE theory section we have seen that no other additional costs are present concerning the quantum part of the algorithm.
-Here we point out that only a few more iterations are needed to include also the presence of the solvent.
-In this regard, it is important to highlight that this methodology applies best if the electronic structure of the solute is not severely modified by the inclusion of the solvent.
+Here we point out that only a few more iterations are needed to account for effects of the solvent.
+In this regard, we highlight that constructing the variational ansatz with an adaptive procedure on the wavefunction in gas-phase is an approximation that applies best if the electronic structure of the solute is not severely modified by the inclusion of the solvent.
 When this occurs, it may happen that contributions from a few excited configurations, not relevant in the electronic structure \textit{in vacuo}, are lost.
-In those cases, the resulting wavefunction is anyway a good guess for the effective Hamiltonian in solution, and the adaptive procedure may be restarted with such Hamiltonian to include the relevant excitations.
-We did not encounter cases where this was necessary.
-In the SI we show the results for a different system (HeH$^+$) in which a more system agnostic ansatz is considered (UCCSD) to further assess the performance of the modified algorithm.
+In such cases, the resulting wavefunction remains a good guess for the effective Hamiltonian in solution, and the adaptive procedure may be restarted with such Hamiltonian to include the relevant excitations.
+In the SI we show additional results for a different system (HeH$^+$) in which a more system agnostic ansatz is considered (UCCSD) with both STO-3G and 6-31G basis sets to further assess the performance of the modified algorithm.
+Moreover, we include an additional calculation with an adaptive circuit for the H$_3^{+}$ molecule using the 6-31G basis set (SI Sec.
+"H$_3^+$ calculations with PCM-VQE/6-31G").